-It’s wintertime, and there’s a good chance your skin is looking a little scaly.
-Cold weather can be very tough on your skin.
+If you haven’t done a thorough check, there’s a good chance your skin is looking a little scaly from a long winter.
+Turns out, winter can be very tough on your skin.
 As soon as the heat goes on, skin dries up.
-Low humidity during the winter, both inside and outside, enhances the drying effect, as does exposure to the colder elements of the season’s weather.
-Ready to try a few off-the-beaten-path home remedies?
+Low humidity during the winter months, both inside and outside, enhances the drying effect, as does exposure to the colder elements of the season’s weather.
+So if you’re in need of a little moisture Rx, try these off-the-beaten-path home remedies!

 Why Does Skin Dry Out in the Winter?

 When your skin becomes cold, blood vessels that supply your skin become constricted.
-This reduces the amount of blood that goes to the skin, sweat glands, and other oil-producing glands in your body.
-As a result, the water content of your skin is depleted causing skin cells to become dry on both the inside and outside.
+This reduces the amount of moisture that sweat and oil-producing glands in your body secrete.
+As a result, the water content of your skin is depleted causing skin cells to become dry both on the inside and outside.
 While you may not feel as thirsty in the winter as you do the summer, it is important to stay hydrated.
-A regular exercise routine will help keep your skin hydrated year-round too.
+A regular exercise routine will also help keep your skin hydrated year-round too.

 8 Home Remedies To Combat Dry Skin